dillon-amaya/bottom_marine_heatwave/README.md

 ## 2. Download zip file of MATLAB scripts

 In this repository is a zip file.
 When uncompressed, this files holds a folder with all of the MATLAB scripts/functions needed to reproduce every figure in our analysis.
 Also included in this folder is a "master" script (glorys_lme_bmhw_smhw_master.m), which is used to read in and process the GLORYS data before calculating the different BMHW/SMHW statistics.
 Data is then plotted using a series of functions at the end of the "master" script.
-User input near the beginning of the "master" script decides whether to process detrended or raw (e.g., not detrended data).
-User input at the end of the "master script" also determines which figures to plot.

 ## 3. Edit "master" script and run